sukjulian/lab-gatr/README.md

 ```shell
 pip install .
 ```
 from within this repository.
-If you experience performance issues with current versions of some of these packages, consider resetting to the above versions.
+Currently, a `FutureWarning` is triggered by `gatr` which should disappear in the future.

 ## Getting started
 LaB-GATr requires two things: a point cloud pooling transform for the tokenisation (patching) and a geometric algebra interface to embed your data in $\mathbf{G}(3, 0, 1)$.
 In the following we provide a minimal working example.